 After threading the shuttle, turn the balance wheel until the upright part of the shuttle carrier is to the right.
-Then, with the point of the shuttle nearest you, and pointing towards the right. drop it and the bobbin into the recess provided them, for as shown in Fig. 11.
+Then, with the point of the shuttle nearest you, and pointing towards the right, drop it into the recess provided, as shown in Fig. 11.
 Raise the needle bar to its highest point, press the lever (C), and turn back the needle plate to its sewing position.